demisto/content/Packs/Zscaler/README.md

 #### Notes:
-1. The documentaion is located in XDR docs but can also be used for XSIAM.
-2. Please make sure to specify the feed escape character as **=**.
+1. Please make sure to specify the feed escape character as **=**.
-3. As mentioned in the documentaion, make sure to add the feed output format for Web logs and/or FW logs.
+2. As mentioned in the documentation, make sure to add the feed output format for Web logs and/or FW logs.